 Like clothes and accessories for a human, the different elements that make up a front yard help enhance its appearance.
-Since this is often the first thing people see when arriving, be it a visitor or the homeowner themselves, it is normal to want to make sure that the front yard looks its best.
+Since this is often the first thing people see when arriving, be it a visitor or a guest at your short-term rental, it is normal to want to make sure that the front yard looks its best.
 Luckily, in most cases not much is needed to make this part of the property look good.
 Here are 5 front yard renovation projects that are budget-friendly and easy to complete.

 1) Painting The Fence.

 This job is a perfect weekend DIY project!
 Fence painting doesn’t require as much skill as other painting projects, unless you are an absolute perfectionist.
 Of course, not all fence materials can receive paint in their current state.
 Some will need to be sanded and primed beforehand.
 However, do know that paint is a great way to add a dash of colour to the front of your home.
 White is a classic and timeless colour for fences, as is black.
 For a more daring look, reds, blues, yellows, greens and other bright shades can be great options, depending on the colour scheme of the rest of the front yard.

 A friendly and welcoming stone path makes for a great way to come home!
 Paver stones are easy to install, and they add a nice Zen touch to a front yard.
 These elements come in a variety of shapes, materials, and sizes, adapting to your needs and preferences.
 The most common stones are travertine, slate, and granite.
 Concrete and porcelain are other options for paver materials, but they are not as durable as the latter.